ChristophSchranz/Tweaker-3/Tweaker as PlugIn/Cura15_04/README.md

-# OrientationPlugin for Cura 15.04
+# Tweaker-Plugin for Cura 15.04

-The orientation plugin is a simple wrapper around the Tweaker.
-It allows you to quickly calculate and apply the best printable orientation directly from Cura.
+The file printableObject.py was modified to replace Cura's "layflat" function with the Tweaker's Auto Rotate.

 ## How to use it:

-Move both files into Cura/util/ and update the printableObject.py
+Move MeshTweaker.py and the modified printableObject.py into Cura/util/.

-The layflat function will be replaced by the Tweaker's Auto-Rotate.

 Note that this patch is not officially.